e-Spirit/fsxa-pwa/docs/components/FSXABaseComponent.md

 getStoredItem<T>(key: string): T
 ```

-This method returns the stored data, which is set with the given key.
+This method returns the stored data which was set with the given key.

 ### `getUrlByPageId`